Arkansas Children's Hospital: News

 In 2007 ACH treated the case of 20-month-old Jacob Esses, which spurred the recall of the Aqua Dots toy.
 After swallowing a number of the toy beads, 1,4-Butanediol coating the beads was metabolized to Gamma-Hydroxybutyric Acid (GHB, a recreational anesthetic).
 The drug has been shown to cause unconsciousness, drowsiness, seizures, coma, or death.

 ACH has been profiled a number of times on the Discovery Health Channel.
+On December 21, 2006, the program Surgery Saved My Life featured a 17-year-old patient of ACH who had undergone four heart surgeries.

-In the fall of 2007, the program "Surgery Saved My Life" examined how three physicians in the Arkansas Children's Hospital Vascular Anomalies Center of Excellence handled patients' potentially fatal vascular tumors.
+In the fall of 2007, the program examined how three physicians in the Arkansas Children's Hospital Vascular Anomalies Center of Excellence handled patients' potentially fatal vascular tumors.
 Featured in the documentary were James Suen, M.D., a head and neck surgeon at ACH and the University of Arkansas for Medical Sciences (UAMS); Lisa Buckmiller, M.D., medical director of the ACH Vascular Anomalies Center; and Rick Jackson, M.D., a surgeon at the hospital and associate professor of surgery in the UAMS College of Medicine.
 One patient featured in the profile was a 12-year-old girl who was born in Shanghai with what is believed to be the largest vascular tumor ever seen; Chinese surgeons had been reluctant to operate on the tumor.

-Discovery Health's "Extreme Surgery" has also featured the hospital.
+Discovery Health's Extreme Surgery has also featured the hospital.